see-for-yourself/bgdv-book/_posts/2024-10-24-chapter3_grayscale-colormaps-transparency.md

 The naive method of mapping data values to the grayscale values (or color values) is to use a linear map from the data coordinates to the RGB component values.
 A better method is to employ a perceptually uniform grayscale map (or color map).
 These maps are designed so that humans perceive an equal change in the grayscale space (or color space) for each step change in the data space.

-We can compare a linear RGB mapping to a perceptally uniform grayscale sequential mapping by looking at them next to each other.
+We can compare a linear RGB mapping to a perceptually uniform grayscale sequential mapping by looking at them next to each other.
 See Figure 3.1.
 There is a slight but noticeable difference: the perceptual scale appears less dark on the left half and more balanced overall.

 ![Figure 3.1](/bgdv-book/assets/images/book/grayscale-stripes_wl-2x20_v02-c_crp.png)
 _Figure 3.1.
 Grayscale mappings over the interval [0.0, 1.0].
 Top: Linear in RGB.
 Bottom: Sequential colormap ('Greys')._

 With Python, there are various ways to specify a _color_ or to choose a _colormap_ [3].
 A color can be specified by an RGB value or by a name.
-Colormaps provide a mapping from the data values to the color values, and a number of well-desgined grayscale and color mappings are available in the Matplotlib library.
+Colormaps provide a mapping from the data values to the color values, and a number of well-designed grayscale and color mappings are available in the Matplotlib library.
 For a listing of the available colormaps, see [3].

 To run the code in this chapter, the Matplotlib library needs to be installed in your Python setup (see Appendix A).